The Ultimate Guide to Bringing and Defeating Negligent Misrepresentation Claims in California Courts

 “The law is quite clear that expressions of opinion are not generally treated as representations of fact, and thus are not grounds for a misrepresentation cause of action.
 Representations of value are opinions.”
 Neu-Visions Sports, Inc. v.
 Soren/McAdam/Bartells (2000) 86 Cal.
 App.
 4th 303, 308.

-Contact a Skilled Negligent Misrepresentation Attorney in Los Angeles, San Jose, San Diego, Orange County, Sacramento, Riverside, and Surrounding Areas of California
+Contact a Skilled Negligent Misrepresentation Attorney in Los Angeles, Orange County, San Diego, Riverside, San Bernardino, San Jose, Sacramento, and Surrounding Areas in California

 Our attorneys have extensive experience in business fraud cases throughout the State of California.
 By scheduling a free initial consultation with our legal team, we will evaluate your case and walk you through the best option to take in your situation.